shivvyadav/Currency-Converter-WebApp/README.md

 ## 🧠 How It Works

-On page load, the default conversion is set (USD to NPR).
+On page load, the default conversion is set (USD to NPR).<br/>
-Users can enter an amount and select currencies from dropdowns.
+Users can enter an amount and select currencies from dropdowns.<br/>
-The app fetches the latest exchange rates from the API.
+The app fetches the latest exchange rates from the API.<br/>
-It updates the conversion message with the final amount.
+It updates the conversion message with the final amount.<br/>
-Flag images dynamically update based on currency selection.
+Flag images dynamically update based on currency selection.<br/>